x-govuk/govuk-eleventy-plugin/docs/features/feed.md

 ---
-layout: sub-navigation
-order: 8
-title: Adding a feed
+title: RSS feed
-description: Allow people to subscribe to your posts and read them in a feed reader
+description: Allow readers to subscribe to posts in their feed reader.
 ---

-You can add a feed using the [XML Atom format](<https://en.wikipedia.org/wiki/Atom_(web_standard)>) by following these instructions.
+The GOV.UK Eleventy Plugin makes it easy to a feed to your site using the [XML Atom format](<https://en.wikipedia.org/wiki/Atom_(web_standard)>).
+Follow these instructions to enable this feature.

 ## Create a feed